 While the importance of this shift was clear, the logo saw only minor updates.
 The word “Loc” in the logo was given a bolder outline to visually highlight the company’s progress over the past seven years.
 This bolder outline represented the company’s stronger market position and ongoing industry leadership despite changing times.

 The logo featured fewer white elements, a change meant to convey the company’s confidence in its products.
-This adjustment in the design suggested that Loctite products effectively fill and seal, addressing the common issues of cracks and gaps.
+This design adjustment suggested that Loctite products effectively fill and seal, addressing common issues such as cracks and gaps.
 The fewer white spaces in the logo reinforced the idea of thorough filling and sealing, which is core to Loctite’s purpose.

 1990s – today

 The logo is generally based on the principles of conciseness and minimalism.
 The company name is the only logo element other than the white lines in the first three letters.
-Due to these lines, the company tried to create a more pronounced color contrast.
+Because of these lines, the company sought to create a more pronounced color contrast.
 Moreover, they could be associated with the glue that this company produces.
 The combination of red and white is associated with love and passion.
 At the same time, white alone makes the logo look lighter and cleaner.

 Font and Colors